niloc132/gwt/README.md

    In a _Unix_ like platform you can use the `export` command:

-   `$ export TZ=America/Los_Angeles ANT_OPTS=-Dfile.encoding=UTF-8`
+   `$ export TZ=America/Los_Angeles`

    But in _Windows™_ you have to set the time-zone in your control panel, and the environment variables using the command `set`.

- - Finally you can run all test suites with the following command, but be prepared because it could take hours, and probably it would fail because of timeouts, etc.
+ - Finally, you can run all test suites with the following command, but be prepared because it could take hours:

-   `$ ant test`
+   `$ mvn verify`

  - Thus, you might want to run only certain tests so as you can focus on checking the modifications you are working on.